Bike Tires

 Introducing different types of tires

-Choosing your new bike tires will depend on a few factors, like the riding experience you are expecting, the type of the bike you ride, whether you value less or more traction, rolling resistance or puncture protection.
-Whether you opt for slick, knobby or inverted, 700 c, 26, 27.5, or 29 inches, you will be picking one of the three basic tire interface designs:- Clincher – needs an inner tube to hold the air and the tire actually envelopes the tube and presses against the wheel rim.
-The biggest advantages of this type of tire is that the inner tube stays easily accessible for patching a punctured hole, or even changing the tube.
-They are a standard when weight, stability and safety are concerned.
+- Clincher – needs an inner tube to hold the air and the tire envelopes the tube and presses against the wheel rim.
+The biggest advantage of this type of tire is that the inner tube stays easily accessible for patching a punctured hole or even changing the tube.
+They are a standard when weight, stability, and safety are concerned.